skx/maildir-tools/README.md

 This repository contains a simple golang utility which can be used for two purposes:

-* To perform simple script operations against Maildir hierarchies.
+* To perform simple scripting operations against Maildir hierarchies.
-* To provide a simple, console-based, email-client.
+* To provide a simple console-based email-client.
   * Albeit a basic one that only allows reading/viewing maildirs/messages.
+  * (i.e. You cannot reply, compose, delete, or mark a message as read/unread.)

 There is a [demo of mail-client UI](https://asciinema.org/a/FXjgOsnwjVu0lB5znx8EwRVWF), but the focus at the moment is upon improving the scripting facilities.